 18. Use natural sleep supplements

-If you find yourself facing a chronic lack of sleep, consider natural sleep supplements like valerian, passion flower and melatonin.
+If you find yourself facing a chronic lack of sleep, consider natural sleep supplements like valerian root, passion flower and melatonin.
 Research shows that these natural sleep supplements may help to improve sleep quality without producing side effects.
 Often, these are available in a tea or in supplement tablets.
 These can get you over the hump when you’ve had several sleepless nights and help your body get some much-needed rest.
 But these should be used for a limited time only — if you find that minimal sleep has become the norm over several weeks or months, consult your doctor.

 19. Engage in full-body exercise